12 Quick but Essential Tips for Disney on Ice with Kids

 10. Enjoy the magic of Disney on Ice at home.

-The wonder of Disney on Ice isn't limited to the ice rinks.
+The wonder of Disney on Ice isn’t limited to the ice rinks.
 Surprise kids with printable Disney on Ice tickets.
-Then, get your family pumped before the live show by watching the Disney movies together that will be featured in your particular performance.
+Then, get your family pumped before the live show by watching Disney movies that will be featured in your particular performance.
 Disney coloring, crafts, puzzles, and games add to the fun at home.

 Free Disney on Ice Printables